apache/doris/docs/en/administrator-guide/dynamic-partition.md

 * `dynamic_partition.time_unit`

     The unit for dynamic partition scheduling.
-Can be specified as `DAY`,` WEEK`, and `MONTH`, means to create or delete partitions by day, week, and month, respectively.
+Can be specified as `HOUR`,`DAY`,` WEEK`, and `MONTH`, means to create or delete partitions by hour, day, week, and month, respectively.

+    When specified as `HOUR`, the suffix format of the dynamically created partition name is `yyyyMMddHH`, for example, `2020032501`.

     When specified as `DAY`, the suffix format of the dynamically created partition name is `yyyyMMdd`, for example, `20200325`.